pmeier/torchvision-datasets-rework/transforms.md

 3. The transform should be able to handle the dataset output directly, i.e. a (possibly nested) dictionary of features.
 4. Apart from passing a multi-feature sample as a dictionary, it should also be possible to multiple arguments to the transform, which should be treated as one sample.
 For example, `image, bounding_box = HorizontalFlip()(image, bounding_box)` should be possible.

-2. - 4. only concern the dispatch, which can be handled in a custom `Transform` and thus be hidden from users as well someone who writes a new transform.
+Points 2. - 4. only concern the dispatch, which can be handled in a custom `Transform` and thus be hidden from users as well someone who writes a new transform.
 Ignoring that, a transform could look like this:

 ```python
 class HorizontalFlip(Transform):